Notso-sahil/RE-jadx/README.md

-# JADX AI Agent: Zero-to-Hero Setup Guide
+# JADX AI Agent: Setup Guide

 This guide covers how to set up the JADX AI Agent on a completely fresh machine.
 This system bridges an AI coding assistant with JADX, allowing the AI to autonomously reverse-engineer Android APKs.